 - Add in onion paste.
 Pour in salt to hasten the cooking process.
 Fry till onions start to brown or becomes little dry.

-- Add in tomato puree.
-You can also add a little water to the blender to remove remaining tomato puree.
+- Add in tomato.
+If pureed, add a little water to the blender to remove remaining tomato puree.
 It will be watery so you have to cook the mixture till dry.
 Cook with lid on while mixing from time to time.
 Careful not to roast.

-- When the above mixture is dry, add the masalas: turmeric powder, red chili powder, coriander powder, mango powder, and tandoori or kebab masala.
+- When oil separates from the above mixture, add the masalas: turmeric powder, red chili powder, coriander powder, mango black powder, pepper powder, and tandoori or kebab masala.
 Cook for 2-3 minutes.

 - Add soy sauce, vinegar, and black pepper powder.
 If you prefer, you can also add more garlic which is chopped into very fine pieces.
 More garlic the better.
 Check the taste.
 Then marinate for 10-15 minutes, which is optional.

 - After marination, sprinkle gram flour.
 Mix properly.
 Keep aside for 5 minutes.

 - Shape this mixture in your desired shape.
 It can be cylindrical like that of a spring roll or round-flat like a patty.

 - Then in a shallow pan, heat little oil just enough to cook one side.
 When hot, put shaped longganisa 2-5 at a time, depending on how big your pan is.
 Flip over, making sure all sides get cooked.
 Fry them till slightly brown.
 Fry them in slow flame.
 Do not roast.